Evgeny17387/GCM/README.md

 ## Description
 ### This repository contains the final project in the course "Software Engineering, 203.3140, Haifa University, Israel"
 ### GCM stands for "Global City Map" system.
-A Client-Server app for city maps managing
+A Client-Server app for interactive city maps managing

 ## Tools&Technology
 ### Java language for both Client and Server